Baltoli/project-docs/notes/log.md

   code and assertions, then use more general theorem proving techniques to prove properties of the program?
 Has other benefits like counterexample generation etc. Definitely worth looking into in some detail.

+# 7/2/2017

+* Wrote up a starting note about the model-checking approach.
+* Started to do some background reading on model checking for C programs.